Let’s get started on this Supernatural VR Review.

 Finally, we need to get into the big question….
 Is Supernatural VR worth a monthly subscription?
 There are many, many fitness games available to play on the Oculus Quest 2 that do NOT cost a monthly fee.
 So when we have a look at is Supernatural worth it, we must compare it to those other games and see it be a step above and beyond them.

 First of all, Supernatural tries to sell itself as a replacement for your monthly gym subscription.
-It is a decent cardio workout, but it doesn’t compete with a gym membership, which on top of cardio classes has access to a large supply of weights and equipment you won’t get in Supernatural VR review.
+It is a decent cardio workout, but it doesn’t compete with a gym membership, which on top of cardio classes has access to a large supply of weights, real coaches, and equipment you won’t get in Supernatural VR review.
 So keep that in mind.

 Do you get a better workout in Supernatural than other VR fitness games?
 Not in my opinion.
-As mentioned above there are several other fitness games that give you as much a workout.
+As mentioned above there are several other fitness games that give you AS much a workout (and in some instances more).
 The visuals in Supernatural are hands down the best, but you won’t really be looking at them too much.
-All other parts of Supernatural are available in a different VR fitness game, that have a one-time cost.
+All other parts of Supernatural are available in a different VR fitness game, that has a one-time cost.

 If you can pass on pretty visuals, and don’t mind finding some custom songs online to use in a fitness game, there are many other options out there that will give you a similar if not superior workout.
-Beat Saber, FitXR, Synth Riders, OhShape, and Audio Trip may be worth checking out for you instead.
+Beat Saber, Until You Fall, Synth Riders, OhShape, and Audio Trip may be worth checking out for you instead.